FluuxIO/XMPP/README.md

 )
 ```

-You can modify your command line executable to start a XMPP client.
+You can modify your command-line executable `main.swift` to start an XMPP client.
 For example:

 ```swift
 import Foundation